Editor’s Note: This post was originally published in April 2021 and has been updated for accuracy and comprehensiveness.

 - Now it’s time to layer the rice on the chicken masala.

 - First, put in all the white rice which you had kept separately, spread it around nicely over the chicken masala.
-Over it sprinkle some salt, ghee, coriander and mint leaves.3 tbsp Ghee
+Over it sprinkle a little of salt, ghee, coriander and mint leaves.
+Just so that when we simmer the entire dish every component of the dish comes together well.

 - Over this now, add the entire batch of coloured rice and sprinkle some salt, ghee, coriander and mint leaves.